zapabob/ROCm/docs/understand/installing_linux.md

 ## Installation types

-This section discusses the single-version and multiversion installation of the ROCm software stack.
+This section discusses the single-version and multi-version installation of the ROCm software stack.

 ### Single-version Installation